Does Dynamic Planner Cash flow help you engage more with clients?

 Yes, we have.
 I describe them to clients as looking at drawdown in a far more balanced and reserved way.
 Those funds are only going to be more important in future, because we know the regulator is looking at this.
 As a firm, we feel confident, backed by

-Dynamic Planner’s fund research, that we can pass on a recommendation to a client, saving an awful lot of work justifying what and why we’re doing something.
+Dynamic Planner’s fund research, that we can pass on a recommendation to a client, saves an awful lot of work justifying what and why we’re doing something.
 It’s something less for you to worry about.

 Has Dynamic Planner helped you in 2020, working remotely?